-Creating Change Arts Trustee Anti-Racism Learning Cohort
+Creating Change Arts Trustee Learning Cohort

 This 5-session virtual series, offered at no charge each fall and spring, is led by leading experts in diversity, equity, inclusion, and anti-oppression.
 It is a space of learning, growth, and connection exclusively for trustees of New Jersey Arts organizations.